Skip to content

 Experienced attorneys can negotiate settlements with institutions and insurers:

-- Settlement Agreements: Lawyers negotiate with defendants to reach settlement agreements that provide fair compensation for survivors without the need for prolonged court battles.
+• Settlement Agreements: Sex abuse lawyers negotiate with defendants to reach settlement agreements that provide fair compensation for survivors without the need for prolonged court battles.

 Emotional and Legal Support